Last updated on November 18, 2019 at 14:28

 Binding of drugs to RBCs

 A few drugs bind to carbonic anhydrase or a protein called immunophilin in RBCs.
-We’re not going to discuss that here for pharma 1.
+It’s not so important.

 Distribution of drugs to tissues